francis-chris5/esp8266-12e_Website_Controls/README.md

 Formal documentation for these starter files can be found at  https://francis-chris5.github.io/esp8266-12e_Website_Controls/.

-An earlier draft was used in a video located at https://www.youtube.com/watch?v=jt6ubdUwX80&list=PLBA4kDe4kZOpp6n_HfVZsD--R74wog6-O&index=13
+An earlier draft was used in a video covering the logic and concepts to make an IoT project come to life located at https://www.youtube.com/watch?v=jt6ubdUwX80&list=PLBA4kDe4kZOpp6n_HfVZsD--R74wog6-O&index=13